Yes, you can make Smoked Ice. Take smoked water, add to your favorite cocktail ice cube tray, and add to your favorite drinks.

 - To start all you need is a large glass bowl or smoker-safe dish.
 The size of the bowl will depend on how much ice you want to make and the size of your trays or molds.
 We like to maximize by making a lot, and filling up all of our molds so we have the smoked ice cubes on hand for several weeks.
 In the picture below we used about 2 quarts of water.

-- Next, set your smoker to around 200 degrees Fahrenheit (and no more than 225).
-Water boils at 212 degrees, so you want to keep heat low to avoid boiling temperature otherwise the water will boil and steam out and we don’t want to lose any of that smoked water.
+- Next, set your smoker to 200 degrees Fahrenheit (and no more than 225).
+Water boils at 212 degrees at sea level, so you want to keep heat low to avoid boiling temperature otherwise the water will boil and steam out and we don’t want to lose any of that smoked water.

-- Leave on the smoker for 2-3 hours until you’re happy with the color.
+- Leave the smoked water on the smoker for 2-3 hours until you’re happy with the color.
 You can also taste test it for flavor.

 - When you’re happy with the flavor make sure to strain the water using a very fine mesh strainer or cheesecloth to get any particles that may have found their way into the water.